Science of People - Logo

 When you identify the pain, you can recognize you have the power to change your behavior.

-When anger hits, instead of giving into harmful and destructive behavior, ask yourself, “what is a better response right now?”.
+When anger strikes, pause and ask yourself, “What is a better response right now?”

 Pro Tip: Emotions are good.
 But suppressed emotions are still there, and undealt with, they become toxic.